jalvarado1381/HARDS-Analisys/README.md

         source("run_analysis.R")

 ##Data set Source
-If you want more information about the original data set you can visit http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+If you want more information about the original data set you can go [here]( http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).